solvialab/infragate-landing/docs/guide.md

 #### 9B.8 Create users

 Users are auto-provisioned in the Infragate database on their first login (`GET /api/v1/users/me`).
-You do not need to create them manually in Infragate â€” just ensure they exist in your Keycloak realm and assign the `admin` role to platform administrators.
+You do not need to create them manually in Infragate — just ensure they exist in your Keycloak realm and assign the `admin` role to platform administrators.

 ---